Derivative Analysis & Quotient Rule

 Differentiating Fractions: Rewriting as Powers

-Before learning the quotient rule, there’s a simpler trick that works when the denominator is just a power of \(x\): rewrite the fraction as a sum of powers.
+Before developing the quotient rule, we note a simpler technique that applies when the denominator is a power of \(x\): rewrite the fraction as a sum of powers.

 Example: Differentiate \(\dfrac{1 + x}{x^2}\).